On the Effectiveness of Sampled Softmax Loss for Item Recommendation: Experiments

-Moreover, we find some interesting phenomenons for SSM loss using LightGCN as base model, as shown in Table~\ref{tab:comparison_similarity_function}.
-Specifically, we adopt different similarity measurement combinations for training and testing --- we use either Inner Product similarity or Cosine similarity in SSM loss during training, and use one of them to make predictions during testing, resulting in four different cases.
-Empirically, we find that: (1) Cosine similarity is a better choice than Inner-Product similarity for SSM loss during training.
-This is consistent with our analysis in Section~\ref{sec:analysis_hard_negative_mining}: equipped with cosine similarity, SSM loss is capable of performing hard negative mining.
-A nice property of Cosine similarity is that the similarity value is bounded in the interval $[-1,1]$, making it easier to train.
-(2) Comparing with Cosine similarity, Inner Product similarity performs better for SSM loss during testing.
-The underlying reason is that besides the angel between user and item representations, Inner Product similarity additionally considers the magnitude of two representations, thus making full use of the learnt representations for prediction.
+We find an interesting phenomenon of SSM, which supports our claims about the necessity of adapting representation magnitudes during representation learning.
+Specifically, we use LightGCN as backbone model for SSM, and adopt different similarity measurement combinations for model training and testing --- we use either `Inner Product' similarity or `Cosine' similarity in SSM during model training, and use one of them to generate predictions during testing, resulting in four different combinations.
+The empirical results are shown in Table~\ref{tab:comparison_similarity_function}.
+We find that:

-Based on the aforementioned empirical studies and a general idea that a high quality representation should have a proper direction and a proper magnitude, we conjecture that SSM loss falls short in learning proper magnitude of representations, since it uses cosine similarity which cares only about the angle between two latent vectors while neglecting the impact of their magnitude.
-Note that MF merely projects ID into latent embedding, it does not provide any design to adjust the magnitude of representations.
-As such, the combination of MF and SSM loss can not compensate for the flaws in adjusting the magnitude of representations and hence performs poorly.
-On the contrary, as we will prove in the following section, a message-passing method like SVD++ or GCN is capable of adjusting the magnitude of node representations inherently.
-Therefore, paired with a message-passing method, SSM loss will lead to excellent performance.
+\begin{itemize} \item Cosine similarity is a better choice than Inner Product similarity for SSM during training.
+This is consistent with our analysis in Section~\ref{sssec:analysis_hard_negative_mining}: equipped with temperature-aware cosine similarity, SSM is capable of performing hard negative mining, so as to enhance the quality of the learned representations.
+A nice property of Cosine similarity is that the similarity value is bounded in the interval $[-1,1]$, making it easier to train. \item Compared with Cosine similarity, Inner Product similarity performs better for SSM during testing.
+The underlying reason is that in addition to the angle between user and item representations, Inner Product similarity additionally considers the magnitude of two representations, thus making full use of the learned representations for prediction. \end{itemize}